Open Data Hub logo

 Additional resources

-Accessing the Jupyter administration interface
+Accessing the administration interface for basic workbenches

 Prerequisite